90hunter/90HunterStE/_pages/proposal-details.md

 This proposal's tower has a separation distance of only 3.3 metres on the west side, and 2.8 metres from 423 Mark St, per the architectural diagrams.

-This lack of setback, coupled with the encroachment on the 45-degree angular plane (see the [angular plane analysis](../renderings/massing/#angular)), does not create adequate transitions between neighbouring properties.
+It's our opinion that this lack of setback, coupled with the encroachment on the 45-degree angular plane (see the [angular plane analysis](../renderings/massing/#angular)), contribute to undue, adverse impacts on adjacent properties.

 Further, City Staff provided the following comments on the 17-storey proposal: